Sagada is the most popular tourist destination in Mountain Province.

 On the other hand, Bontoc can be reached via Baguio, Banaue, and Manila.

 Manila to Bontoc.
 Coda Lines is the only bus company heading directly to Bontoc from Manila.
-It has two daily departures from Manila to Bontoc, 8:30 PM and 9 PM.
+It has two daily departures from Manila to Bontoc, 8:30 PM, and 9 PM.
 The ride takes around eleven hours and buses reach Bontoc at around 7:30 AM and 8:00 AM respectively.
-Regular fare is 700 pesos.
-By the way, this route allows travellers and tourists to glimpse of the rice terraces of Banaue including mossy and pine forests feeding crystal-clear streams and rivers.
+The regular fare is 700 pesos.
+By the way, this route allows travelers and tourists to glimpse of the rice terraces of Banaue including mossy and pine forests feeding crystal-clear streams and rivers.
 (Note: Referred from the Lakwatsero blog of Angel Juarez)

 Baguio to Bontoc.
 There are two buses operating from Baguio to Bontoc.
 These are GL Trans (located at the back of Center Mall) and Rising Sun (the station is located near the Bontoc Municipal Hall).
 Departures for GL Trans are 7:30 AM, 10:30 AM, and 2:30 PM, whereas, for Rising Sun, departures vary and the earliest travel starts at 5:00 AM while the last bus leaves at around 3:00 PM-4:00 PM.

-Fare for both Rising Sun and GL Trans are Php 212 (regular) and Php 176 (students and disabled).
+The fare for both Rising Sun and GL Trans is Php 212 (regular) and Php 176 (students and disabled).
 The ride takes around five to six hours via the Halsema highway which offers panoramic mountain views.